 I noted positive user feedback on the unified dashboard that brings patching, security enforcement, and asset tracking into one place.
 Rather than jumping between multiple tools, everything is accessible from a single console, making it easier to monitor system health and ensure compliance.
 The structured layout helps simplify endpoint management and organize critical updates and configurations.

-Additionally, I found many users note that the learning curve is a bit steep.
-The platform offers a wide range of features, but it took some time to navigate and set up everything properly.
-However, once set up, the system provides strong capabilities.
+In my evaluation, I also saw that the learning curve can be a bit steep.
+The platform offers a wide range of features, and some G2 reviewers mentioned that it took time to navigate and set up everything properly.
+Still, the system provides strong capabilities and comprehensive management once a team gets the hang of it.

 What I like about ManageEngine Endpoint Central: